-Density bonuses
+- Density bonuses

 Incentives such as density bonuses have been successful regulatory and policy tools.
-Staff should evaluate existing density bonus provisions and pursue identifying potential new strategies, including consideration of a policy to account for the replacement of affordable housing in a redevelopment proposal that potentially discounts that proposal from density calculations within the Embark plan area.
+Staff should evaluate existing density bonus provisions and pursue identifying potential new strategiesprograms, including considerationconsidering development of a policy to account for the replacement of affordable housing in a redevelopment proposal that, to potentially discounts that proposal include discounting such housing from density calculations within the Embark plan area.